Did you or a loved one suffer an eye injury or disease at work?

 - Car or trucking accidents while working

 - Unsafe work environments that result in slip and falls or other occupational illnesses and accidents

 - The eye being pierced by a sharp object, tool, piece of metal or glass, faulty machinery or malfunctioning equipment

 - Exposure to harmful chemicals or other substances that cause damage to the eyes

-The eye can also become damaged as the result of a traumatic brain injury (TBI) that occurs while at work.
-A TBI has the potential to affect more than just brain function, and can result in several types of collateral injury such as vision loss.
+The eye can also become damaged as a result of a traumatic brain injury (TBI) that occurs while at work.
+A TBI has the potential to affect more than just brain function, and can result in several types of collateral injuries such as vision loss.

 - Loss of peripheral vision